basicBot/custom/README.md

 (A custom .json file can still be used for custom file settings, but is discouraged as the method provided here allows for more customization.)

+###Blacklists###

+Blacklists can be added in the settings through either links to raw json files with the same format as those in the examples provided (forking and using [rawgit's development link](https://rawgit.com/) is a great way to do this), or replacing the link with a custom function that loads your lists into the bot (this option requires extensive knowledge of javascript and a good understanding of the bot's inner workings).

 Copyright
 ---------
 Copyright &copy; 2014 Yemasthui